The only sure-fire way to prevent lost luggage when you fly is to never check it in the first place.

 What used to be a convenient courtesy for checking bags curbside, has now become one more potential liability for lost luggage.
 One more set of hands and eyes to misdirect your bag.
 One more chance for your luggage to encounter a wrong turn.

 Add an additional address tag provided by the airlines to the handle of your case.
-Airline employees can see these tags at a glance.
-Be sure to remove all airline tags attached on previous trips, as well as any removable straps, pulls, etc., which can get caught in baggage conveyors.
+Airline employees can see these tags at a glance, and they can be easier to read than your personal tags.
+Make sure to remove all old airline tags from previous trips, as well as removable straps, pulls, etc., which can get caught in baggage conveyors.

 To prevent lost luggage means you must take possession of it as quickly as possible, so other travelers won't grab it in error – or worse.